hovermind/jsall/amd.md

 This is the path to your main javascript file.
 You can think about it as a main entry point into your application.

 **Note:**
-If `data-main` attribute is used, `baseUrl` will be location of that `main.js` file and will be appended to path whiling RequireJS loads scripts asynchronously.
+If `data-main` attribute is used, `baseUrl` will be location of that `main.js` file and will be appended to path of scripts that RequireJS loads asynchronously.
 Example: If `data-main="js/main.js"` then baseUrl is `js`

 In head of `index.html`
 ```